Binary Radiance Fields: Experiments

 \subsection{Comparison}

 We measured the storage size of each method and evaluated the reconstruction quality (PSNR, SSIM) on various datasets.
 Note that we present the average scores of all scenes in each dataset; scene-wise full scores are reported in the appendix.
-Fig.~\ref{fig:comparison_plot} summarizes quantitative evaluations of our radiance field representation, compared to baseline data structure-based and compression-based methods.
+Fig.~\ref{fig:comparison_plot} summarizes quantitative evaluations of our radiance field representation, compared to baseline data structure-based, compression-based methods\rebuttal{, and implicit-based methods}.

-\paragraph{Data structure-based approaches} Fig~\ref{fig:qualitative} shows the qualitative evaluations of our model, compared to data structure-based methods.
-Our method successfully demonstrates superior reconstruction performance against SOTA data structure-based methods with comparable training time and remarkably small storage size; especially Ours-F1 requires only within 0.8 MB.
+\paragraph{Data structure-based approaches} Fig.~\ref{fig:qualitative} shows the qualitative evaluations of our model, compared to data structure-based methods.
+Our method successfully demonstrates superior reconstruction performance against SOTA data structure-based methods with comparable training time and remarkably small storage size; especially Ours-\rebuttal{S}2 requires only within 0.5 MB.
 While baseline approaches require large storage space to achieve high performance, all our models are sufficient to exceed them by less than 6 MB.
-In particular, Ours-F2 outperforms the reconstruction quality of almost baselines with a much smaller storage size of within 1.5 MB.
+In particular, Ours-\rebuttal{B}2 outperforms the reconstruction quality of almost baselines with a much smaller storage size of within 1.5 MB.
 It takes 6.1 min to accomplish this without any temporal burden to train our model in a compact manner.
 Although our small models are enough to accomplish outstanding performance, we adopt larger models to attain higher quality.
-As a result, both Ours-F4 and Ours-F8 jump to excessive reconstruction quality, outperforming state-of-the-art models.
+As a result, both Ours-\rebuttal{B}4 and Ours-\rebuttal{B}8 jump to excessive reconstruction quality, outperforming state-of-the-art models.
 Accordingly, the results indicate that our model contains the most storage-efficient data structure for radiance field representation, which also does not require much computational cost.